 The firm is subject to examination by the U.S. Internal Revenue Service (IRS) and other taxing authorities in jurisdictions where the firm has significant business operations, such as New York State and City.
 The tax years under examination vary by jurisdiction.

-The U.S. federal examinations of fiscal 2008 through calendar 2010 were finalized, but the settlement is subject to review by the Joint Committee of Taxation.
+The U.S. federal examinations of fiscal 2008 through calendar 2010 have been finalized, but the settlement is subject to review by the Joint Committee of Taxation.
 The examinations of 2011 and 2012 began in 2013.

-New York State and City examinations of fiscal 2004 through 2006 were finalized during 2014.
-The examinations of fiscal 2007 through 2010 began in 2013.
+New York State and City examinations of fiscal 2007 through 2010 began in 2013.

 All years including and subsequent to 2007 for New York State and City and for all other significant states remain open to examination by the taxing authorities.
 The firm believes that the liability for unrecognized tax benefits it has established is adequate in relation to the potential for additional assessments.